forestgrape/coronavirus/coronavirus.md

     - reliable duplication possible

 #### Notes on Storage
 * only dsDNA forms are able to encode all enzymes for their entire metabolism and are able do photosynthesis on todays earth.
-All other forms are dependent on some enzymes produced by dsDNA forms and as defined below are called [viruses](#virus).
+All other life forms are dependent on some enzymes produced by dsDNA forms and are called [viruses](#virus).
 * Some forms of life alternate the storage formats through their life cycle: ssRNA-RT (retroviruses).